If you have a Staghorn Fern and you’re wondering how to mount it, you have landed on the right page.

 Likewise, you can mount your fern on a tree outside, a piece of wood, a wire basket, or even the side of your house or garage.

-Cedar or redwood is highly recommended for a DIY base as it is naturally resistant to rot, considering the fern’s dramatic watering habits.
+Cedar or redwood is highly recommended for a DIY base as it is naturally rot-resistant, considering the fern’s dramatic watering habits.

 You can prepare your board easily by following these steps:

-- First, fold a piece of paper in half to get the designated shape, making sure it fits on your board when unfolded.
+- First, fold a piece of paper in half to get the designated shape, ensuring it fits on your board when unfolded.

 - Draw a shape and trace it on your cedar board.

-- Now, cut out your shape with a jigsaw, and you’re done.
+- Cut out your shape with a jigsaw, and you’re done.

 Step 2: Positioning the Fern

-Before positioning your fern, it is crucial to decide where the plant is about to be set up.
-Now, lay your fern to determine the available space on the wooden base we just prepared.
+Before positioning your fern, deciding where the plant is about to be set up is crucial.
+Now, lay your fern to determine the space on the wooden base we just prepared.

-Then, mark spots inside the rootball (the rootball should be smaller for the smaller plants and more significant as the size increases) at an angle so that it will be easier to wrap your fishing knot.
+Then, mark spots inside the rootball at an angle to make it easier to wrap your fishing knot.

-Finally, while mounting, the dried leaves should be at the top so that the plant can shoot straight up rather than up and out.
+Finally, the dried leaves should be at the top while mounting so the plant can shoot straight up rather than up and out.

 Step 3: Securing the Rootball